Teenage Mutant Ninja Turtles (2014) - Review

 Cons

 • Splinter.
-He's the most egregiously bad looking of all the CGI in the film.
+He's the most egregiously bad-looking creature of all the CGI in the film.
 He looks disgusting, and I happen to like rats.

 • Splinter.
 His personality doesn't really fit with the wise character he's supposed to be.
 Tony Shalhoub's voice doesn't really work for it either.